-CTDL 1050 - Straight Truck/Pass Veh Op & Range Work
+CTDL 1051 - Straight Vehicle Basic Operation & Range Work

-This course familiarizing students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
-Each student must demonstrate proficiency in performing range operations such as operating a straight truck or passenger vehicle through clearance maneuvers, backing, turning, parallel parking and coupling and uncoupling.
+This course familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
+Each student must demonstrate proficiency in performing range operations such as operating a commercial straight vehicle through clearance maneuvers, backing, turning, and parallel parking.